About NZ's network of schools

 To offer the best quality education for all children and young people, New Zealand’s schools have to be responsive, resilient, sustainable and inclusive.
 Our schools are continuously adapting as our population grows and our communities change.

-You’ll rely on schools and their Boards of Trustees to provide a child or young person you care about with the opportunities and support they need to learn and achieve.
+Schools and their boards provide your student with the opportunities and support they need to learn and achieve.

 The national network

 Of the 2,500 schools in New Zealand, the majority are state and state-integrated, which are funded by the Government.
 When we talk about the network of schools, it’s an easy way of referring to all schools collectively as one group.

 The New Zealand network of schools stretches the length of the country and includes the Chatham Islands.

 We’ve got teams working with schools and their boards and communities across 10 regions around the country.
 Our priority is making sure there are places available for all children and young people at their local school.

 In the regions there are catchments of smaller local networks.
 These can be defined using Territorial Local Authority boundaries or Census data, or they are part of a Community of Learning ǀ Kāhui Ako, or have links based on professional support, shared funding or transport considerations.